atc0005/mysql2sqlite/docs/build.md

      - look in `/tmp/mysql2sqlite/release_assets/mysql2sqlite/`
    - if using `go build` (with options provided earlier)
      - look in `/tmp/mysql2sqlite/`

+**NOTE**: Depending on which `Makefile` recipe you use the generated binary may be compressed and have an `xz` extension.
+If so, you should decompress the binary first before deploying it (e.g., `xz -d check_mysql2sqlite-linux-amd64.xz`).

 See the [deploy](deploy.md) doc for instructions for how to deploy the newly generated binaries.